Uromune

 Uromune, also known by its developmental code name MV-140, is a polyvalent bacterial vaccine which is used and is being developed for prevention of recurrent urinary tract infections (UTIs).
 In clinical studies, it has been found to reduce total number of UTIs by about 70%, to increase UTI-free rates from around 25% to 57%, and to increase time to next UTI from about 1.6 months to 9.0 months.
 It has also been found to reduce subjective UTI symptoms, reduce antibiotic use, and improve quality of life.
 The effectiveness of the vaccine appears to decrease with time, which might warrant readministration.
 Uromune is used as a sublingual spray once daily for 3 months.

 Side effects of Uromune are considered infrequent, minor, and usually not treatment-related.
 Uromune is an inactivated combination of four major bacteria known to cause recurrent UTIs, including Escherichia coli, Klebsiella pneumoniae, Enterococcus faecalis, and Proteus vulgaris.
 It is thought to work by increasing adaptive immunity against UTI-causing bacteria.
 It might also work by increasing trained immunity against these pathogens.

 Uromune first became available for clinical use in 2010 and was first described in the literature by 2012.
-It was developed and marketed in Spain by Inmunotek S.L.
+It was developed and marketed in Spain by Immunotek S.L.
 Uromune has also been approved in Mexico and the Dominican Republic and is currently pending approval in Canada.
 The vaccine is under development for use and is available via special-access programs in numerous other countries, including in many European countries, Australia, New Zealand, and Chile, among others.
 Development and approval in the United States is in progress but is expected to take longer than in other countries.
 Uromune is also under investigation for other uses besides prevention of uncomplicated recurrent UTIs in adults.
 In addition, readministration of the vaccine following potential waning effectiveness is being studied.